SebastianWenger/Getting-and-Cleaning-Data-Course-Project/README.md

 ###Step 1:
 -------
+* First, all the similar data is merged using the `rbind()` function.
+By similar, we address those files having the same number of columns and referring to the same entities.

 * Pulls all data from the "UCI HAR Dataset" file.

 * Creates "id" column based on initial row number for easier referencing.